Skip to main content

 Cleaning — Enterprise equipment that’s been running in a data center for three to five years accumulates dust, debris, and sometimes surprises.
 Everything gets cleaned thoroughly.

-Component testing — Servers get powered on and run through diagnostics.
-We check for memory errors, drive health, BIOS/firmware status, and network connectivity.
-Individual components like CPUs, RAM, and drives get tested separately.
+Component testing — Servers get powered on and run through diagnostics: memory errors, drive health, BIOS/firmware status, and network connectivity.
+Individual components get tested separately.

-Data destruction — Any storage media goes through our sanitization process following NIST 800-88 guidelines before the equipment moves forward.
+Data sanitization — Any storage media gets sanitized following NIST 800-88 guidelines before the equipment moves forward.

 Who Buys Refurbished Enterprise Equipment?